QC2-python-SE/DrMD/README.md

 The package allows users to play around with applying different quantum operators onto two-qubit states and perform a measurement in the Z-basis at the end of a circuit.

 We are designing our package in an iterative and model-driven manner, striving to make our code maintainable, secure, and reusable.
 Hence we used the object-oriented paradigm, which fits well with these requirements, through abstraction and encapsulation.\
-Our humble start involved using `UnitaryGate` objects to apply unitaries to vectors given as lists. \
+Our humble start (MVP) involved using `UnitaryGate` objects to apply unitaries to vectors given as lists. \
 We successively added functionalities, and we plan to iteratively add classes, such as measurement operators!

+Rigorous testing is performed through pytest (due to its ease of use).

-Want to make part of the developemnt team?
+Want to be part of the developement team?
 Give us a ☎️.

 ### Current state of the package 📦